castacks/daa_docker/README.md

 ```
-We build it for two steps.
+We build it in two steps.
 - In the first step, we build a docker for the torch-tensorrt, change the -t argunments to the name you use based on the format of `<Docker Hub account>`/`<image name>`:`<tag>`, this will build the torch-tensorrt docker;
 - the second step is to install the required packages for the daa code to run properly, replace `theairlab/l4t-torch-tensorrt:r35.1.0-pth1.12-ttrt-release-1.1` to the name you have for the torch-tensorrt docker image, -t argument still will give the newly build docker a name, which can be run in [Scripts for creating docker containers](#scripts-for-creating-docker-containers)